Contents

 How might standardised vape packaging look in shops?

-If vape packaging is standardised via new regulations, we’ll see the change reflected in the way vapes are displayed in shops and specialist stores.
+If vape packaging is standardised at some point in the future, we’ll see the change reflected in the way vapes are displayed in shops and specialist stores.
 At the moment, vape manufacturers are free to use bright colours and designs as a way to distinguish their products.
 They might use posters and display stands as well as brightly coloured boxes or packets.
 This could all change, should new laws be brought into play, with much more limited colour palettes and fewer images or logos on display.

 It's possible to get an idea of the kind of changes that might be imposed by looking at the responses to the Government’s open consultation “Creating a smokefree generation and tackling youth vaping”.